 4. Fixed period

-The fixed period life settlement option distributes the death benefit plus any earned interest over a specific period of time.
+The fixed period settlement option leaves the death benefit and earned interest with the insurer, who distributes equal payments over a specific period of time.
 That monthly check functions as tax-free income and can help your beneficiary cover living expenses.
-This format is particularly appropriate when you want to ensure your beneficiary can keep making mortgage payments.
+The purpose of the fixed period settlement option is to ensure your beneficiary receives a consistent stream of income over a set length of time.
+It’s most appropriate when the beneficiary has a debt like a mortgage that requires consistent payments.
 Say he or she has 10 years left on a mortgage with $1,5000 monthly payments.
 A monthly settlement payment of $1,500 plus interest that lasts for 10 years would help your beneficiary reach the point of owning that home free and clear.
+The option is also suitable if the beneficiary is living in a nursing home or assisted living, as the consistent payments can cover the cost of staying in these communities.

-You could also specify a contingent beneficiary, who would continue receiving the payments if the primary beneficiary passes away.
+You can also specify a contingent beneficiary, who would continue receiving the payments if the primary beneficiary passes away.

 5. Fixed amount